Learn about why it doesn’t necessarily work to use Gmail as a Helpdesk ticketing system and what are the best workarounds.

 I personally have used this format of Gmail Helpdesk some years ago.
 I remember clearly how chaotic work was.
 And it happened for some reasons:

-Just in case it hasn’t been stated clearly yet, here is a summary of the above mentioned reasons why Google Gmail Helpdesk ticketing system doesn’t work:
+Just in case it hasn’t been stated clearly yet, here is a summary of the above-mentioned reasons why the Google Gmail Helpdesk ticketing system doesn’t work.